-Alaska Experiment Station Special Report No. 4, December 1934.

-3. Fifth Biennial Report.
+Alaska Experiment Station Special Report No. 4, December 1954.
+13. Fifth Biennial Report.
 Alaska Department of Agricultura, James W. Wilson, Commissioner.

-14. Bid., p.
-9.

-15. Bennett, Hugh H. and Thomas D. Rice, Soil Reconnaissance in Alaska, with an Estimate of the Agricultural Possibilities.
-Field operations, Bureau of Soils, U.S.D.A.
+14. Bid, 9.
+9. 15.
+Bennett, Hugh H. and Thomas D. Rice, Soil Reconnaissance in Alaska, with an Estimate of the Agricultural Possibilities.
+Field operations, Bureau of Solis, U.S.D.A.
 1914.
 16. Rockie, W.A., Physical Land Conditions in the Matamuska Valley Alaska.
-SCS, Physical Land Survey No. 41.
+SCS, Physical Land Conditions in the Matamuska Valley Alaska.
+SCS, Physical Land Survay No. 41.
 U.S.D.A.
 Washington, D.C.
 1946.

-17. Land classes II, III and IV under the standards classification used by the SCS, Alaska's climate pracludes any Class I land under SCS definitions.
-Class II is good land which can be clustivated safely with easily-applied protective methods.
-Class III is moderately good land that can be used regularly for crops in a good rotation, but needs intensive treatment.
-Class IV is fairity good land best maintained in parannial vagetation but can be custivated occasionally with care.
+17. Land classes II, III and IV under the standards of classification used by the SCS, Alaska's climate precludes any Class I land under SCS definitions.
+Class II is good land which Class III is moderately good land that can be used regularly for corps in a good rotation, but needs intensive treatment.
+Class IV is fairly good land best maintained in parannial vegetation but can be clubinated octaionally with care.
 18. Unpublished data from racords of the Alaska Soil Conservation District.

-19. Minutes of Meeting, February 29, 1952, Agricultural Addivisory Committee, C.W.
-Wilson, Secretary.
-20. The sum of \$89,100 represents monies loaned to persons in the States who subsequently moved to Alaska without settline in Alaska.
-States who subsequently moved to Alaska without settline in accounts with the FHA.
+Minutes of Meeting, Fabruary 29, 1952, Agricultural Adivisory Committee, C.W.
+Wilson, Sceretary.
+The sum of \$99,100 represents monies loaned to persons in the States who subsequently moved to Alaska without setting their accounts with the FHA.
 These funds never ware used to assist development of agriculture in Alaska.
-Much of this account was uncollectable before the borrower moved to Alaska and little of it is collectable now.
-None of these persons is a borrower from the program in Alaska.
-21. Peters, C.W., A Report on the Activities and Current Status of the Matamaska Valley Farmers operating Association, Palmer, Alaska.
-(Typescript) FSA-USDA, July 1946.
-22. The Matanuska Valley District of the Alaska Rood Commission stretches from Eklutna Crossing on the south to Mile 86 on the Glenn Highway and includes all Valley roads.
-23. The plan called for 144 tracts of 40 acres and 52 of 80 acres.
+Much of this account was uncellectable before the borrower moved to Alaska and little of it is collectable now, None of these persons is a borrower from the program in Alaska.
+Peters, C.W., A Report on the Activities and Current Status of the Matanuska Valley District of the Alaska flood Commission stretches from Eklunca Crossing on the south to Mile 86 on the Glenn Highway and includes all Valley roads.
+The plan called for 144 tracts of 40 acres and 52 of 80 acres.

 acres.

-24. This list, bearing no date, probably was prepared in August or September of 1935 after several original colonists had left and a few replacements had taken their places according to Don L. Irwin, first Corporation manager.
+24. This list, bearing no date, probably was prepared in August or September of 1935 after several original colonists had left and a few replacements had taken their places according to Don L Irwin, first Cerporation manager.
 25. Homesteading and homestead development have continued in the Valley since 1950.
-Several years must elapse before it will be known whether recent arrivals will succeed.
+Several years must elapse before it will be known whether recent arrivals will succeed. acres